holochain-open-dev/holochain-prefix-index/README.md

     B --> J[ers] --> K[atu] --> L[supersaturates]
 ```

-6. Now you can search the index.
+6. Now you can search the index using DFS.
 ```rust
 index.get_results("sup", 10);
 // [